The Internet Archive

 Here's what Wikipedia says about the Internet Archive:

 The Internet Archive is an American nonprofit digital library founded in 1996 by Brewster Kahle.
 It provides free access to collections of digitized materials including websites, software applications, music, audiovisual, and print materials.
 The Archive also advocates for a free and open Internet.
 As of February 4, 2024, the Internet Archive held more than 44 million print materials, 10.6 million videos, 1 million software programs, 15 million audio files, 4.8 million images, 255,000 concerts, and over 835 billion web pages in its Wayback Machine.
-Its mission is committing to provide "universal access to all knowledge"
+Its mission is committing to provide "universal access to all knowledge."

 I spun the roulette wheel, and the first website I explored was the National Security Agency, or NSA, which some say stands for "No Such Agency," due to all its clandestine activity.
 For example, the NSA is alleged to have been behind such attack software as Stuxnet, which severely damaged Iran's nuclear program.
 On the plus side, the NSA boasts that its research contributed significantly to the development of the super computer, the cassette tape, the microchip, quantum mathematics, nanotechnology, biometrics, and semiconductor technology.